Compute

 • gpu_anti_affinity (bool, optional) – Whether to prevent scheduling the service on a GPU, should no GPUs be requested.
 Can also control globally by setting the KT_GPU_ANTI_AFFINITY environment variable.
 (Default: False)

 • replicas (int, optional) – Number of replicas to create for deployment-based services.
 Can also be set via the .distribute(workers=N) method for distributed training.
-(Default: 1)
+If not specified, defaults to 1 for new manifests.
+(Default: None)

 • working_dir (str, optional) – Working directory to use inside the remote images.
 Must be an absolute path (e.g. /kt)